coopernurse/node-pool/README.md

 // returns number of callers waiting to acquire a resource pool.pending

-// returns number of maxixmum number of resources allowed by pool pool.max
+// returns number of maximum number of resources allowed by pool pool.max

 // returns number of minimum number of resources allowed by pool